boniface/quick.io/docs/overview/client-architecture.rst

 1. Callbacks that are being sent to the server MAY NEVER be queued, and -1 "disconnected" MUST be fired on them immediately since callbacks become invalid once the connection with the server has been lost.
 2. Subscription events may never be queued (/qio/on may never be put into the queue).
 The state of subscriptions is always known, and can be managed on reconnect, so queuing them up just results in extra memory usage.
-3. All other events MUST be persisted until connected
+3. All other events MUST be persisted until connected.
 4. Any data to be sent with the event MUST be serialized into a string before being put into the queue so that the object that represents it maybe mutated after the call.
 5. Callback IDs may only be issued when connected, so just save a reference to the callback until connected.

 Connecting to the Cluster
 -------------------------

 Each QuickIO cluster lives behind a single public address, typically a single DNS A record that points to all the servers.
 Each server, in turn, has a public address that can be requested at the event path /qio/hostname.
 To connect to a cluster, a client should pick one of the A records at random and try connecting; on failure, it may issue another DNS request for updated hosts or try the next one in its list.
 Each language has its own ways of doing this, and it's usually best to let the socket library try to figure everything out.
 If you are, on the other hand, using bare sockets in C or the standard library in Java, you're going to have to do this part yourself.
-Other languages seem to do it right.
+Other languages seem to handle this for you.

 Since many clients in the wild are behind proxies and "smart" HTTP firewalls that don't yet support WebSocket, it's necessary to support HTTP long polling in each client.
 The client must first attempt to establish a WebSocket connection with the cluster, and if that fails for any reason besides an unreachable network or similar condition, it must immediately fall back to HTTP long polling.
 If it can establish a connection with the server over HTTP, it must continue using HTTP long polling until either the client or server terminates the connection.
 Once terminated, if the client is going to attempt to reconnect, it must first attempt WebSocket again, just in case the client changes networks, and the new network supports WebSocket.